 Next, heat this pot with the combined mixture on medium heat on the stove.
 As the mixture is heating up, add in the cocoa powder and the maple syrup and use the whisk to stir to make sure all the ingredients are well combined.

-Once this mixture begins to simmer, continue to heat this combined mixture on the stove top for the next 5-10 minutes, allowing it to continue gently bubbling.
+Once this mixture begins to simmer, continue to heat this combined mixture on the stove top for about 5 minutes, allowing it to continue gently bubbling.
 Stir this mixture occasionally with the whisk to prevent the pot contents from burning at the bottom.
-You can turn down the stove setting if needed to maintain a gentle simmering.
+You can turn down the heat setting if needed to maintain a gentle simmering.

 Turn off the heat setting once the mixture starts to thicken a little.
 Allow the pot contents to cool for about 5 minutes.
 This mixture will continue to thicken as it cools into a pudding consistency.

 While the pot contents are cooling, check on the soaking chia seeds in the refrigerated jar.
 Stir the contents in the chia jar again with a spoon to make sure the chia seeds are well mixed with the plant-based milk and not stuck to the sides of the lidded jar (stirring the chia mixture once or twice early on will also encourage a faster gelling time before letting this mixture sit for a prolonged period of time.)
-Cover the jar with the lid and then place it in the fridge to allow this chia mixture to thicken up for at least the next 1 ½ hours (feel free to let this chia mixture sit longer in the refrigerator to gell to a thicker consistency if you would like).
+Now place this jar back into the fridge to allow this chia mixture to thicken up more for the next 1½ hours (feel free to let this chia mixture sit longer in the refrigerator to gell to a thicker consistency if you would like!).